brookesnellings/portfolio/README.md

-# My Portfolio Site
+<h1 align="center"> My Portfolio Site </h1>

-## This is my personal portfolio.
+This is my personal portfolio.
 It is based on a Gatsby Template by [Milo Slekovic](https://www.linkedin.com/in/miloslekovic/), the ReadMe for which is below.
 It also includes a lovely illustration by Undraw.co.

 <h1 align="center">
   Portfolio website built in Gatsby